Pablo-Aja-Macaya/parvimonas-travel-study/microbiome_FFPE/README.md

 ## Post-processing
 ### Relative abundance in patient 89
-A rmarkdown, located at, can be executed to obtain the data results shows in the html, available at `microbiome_non-FFPE/post-processing/CCR89_FFPE_Replicates.Rmd`.
+A rmarkdown, located at `microbiome_non-FFPE/post-processing/CCR89_FFPE_Replicates.Rmd`, can be executed to obtain the data results shows in html format.
 We have used Rstudio to run R scripts, but there are another environments used, as mamba.(See Readme available at `microbiome_non-FFPE/README.rmd`).
 Note: For results replication purpose, the metadata used in the rmarkdown file should be the one called metadataccr89_FFPE.tsv.
 This one is a simplification of the metadata called ffpe_metadata.tsv (both of them are located at: `microbiome_FFPE/data/`)